-Niğde became a major center some time around the 13th century.
-Niğde had been captured by many Turkish empires, including Karaman Beylik and Eretna Beylik.
-It was not taken by the Ottomans until the time of Mehmet II in 15th century.
+Niğde became a major center in the 13th century and was captured by many Turkish empires, including the Karaman Beylik and Eretna Beylik.
+It was not taken by the Ottomans until the 15th century during the reign of Mehmet II.

-Gumusler is an important place for history enthusiasts.
-There are more than one thousand years of Byzantine monasteries and churches that still stand.
-The high columns and walls with amazing frescoes make this a must see wonderland.
+For history enthusiasts, Gumusler is an important site with over a thousand years of Byzantine monasteries and churches still standing.
+The high columns and walls adorned with amazing frescoes make it a must-see wonderland.